Ariel Behar

-Ariel Behar ([aˈɾjel βeˈaɾ]; born November 12, 1989 in Montevideo) is a Uruguayan professional tennis player.
-He specializes in men's doubles and has won three ATP titles with Ecuadorian partner Gonzalo Escobar.
-His career-high doubles ranking is World No. 39 achieved on 31 January 2022.
+Ariel Behar ([aˈɾjel βeˈaɾ]; born November 12, 1989) is a Uruguayan professional tennis player who specializes in doubles.
+His career-high doubles ranking is World No. 34 achieved on 6 May 2024.
+He has won three ATP titles with Ecuadorian partner Gonzalo Escobar.

 He has taken part of the Uruguay Davis Cup team since 2009.

-Personal
+Personal life

 Behar played tennis for the first time at 3 years old and began playing seriously aged 10.
 Growing up, he admired Roger Federer and Andre Agassi.
 He is from a Jewish family but is "not a big fan" of religion.

 Professional career

-2012-2017: ATP and Grand Slam debut
+2012–2017: ATP and Grand Slam singles debut

-Since the mid 2010s, Behar competed primarily on the ATP Challenger Tour, where he has won 22 doubles titles.
+Since the mid 2010s till 2017, Behar competed primarily on the ATP Challenger Tour, where he won 7 doubles titles.

-Partnering with Aliaksandr Bury, he was a semi-finalist at the 2017 Estoril Open, an ATP 250 tournament.
+Partnering with Aliaksandr Bury, he was a semifinalist at the 2017 Estoril Open.

 He entered the main draw at the 2017 Wimbledon Championships, his first appearance at a Grand Slam.

-2018-2022: Three doubles titles, top 50
+2018–2022: Three doubles titles, 15 Challenger titles, top 40

 Partnering with Ecuadorian Gonzalo Escobar, Behar won two ATP titles at the 2021 Delray Beach Open and the 2021 Andalucía Open and reached three other finals on the ATP tour in 2021 after winning two ATP Challenger Tour titles together in 2020.
+The pair won a total of eight Challenger titles between 2018 and 2020.

-He entered the top 50 following the final at the 2021 Serbia Open on 26 April 2021.
-The pair has also won a total of 8 Challenger titles.
+Behar entered the top 50 following the final at the 2021 Serbia Open on 26 April 2021.

-Behar finished the year 2021 ranked No. 41, a career-high doubles ranking.
+He finished the year 2021 ranked No. 41, a career-high year-end doubles ranking and reached his career-high doubles ranking of No. 39 on 31 January 2022 following the 2022 Australian Open.

-In 2022, he reached a fourth final and won his third ATP 250 title with Behar at the 2022 Serbia Open defeating top seeds Mate Pavic and Nikola Mektic.
+Also in 2022, he reached a fourth final and won his third ATP 250 title with Escobar at the 2022 Serbia Open defeating top seeds Nikola Mektić and Mate Pavić.

+2023: Wimbledon quarterfinal, two ATP finals, back to top 50

+At the 2023 Córdoba Open he reached the quarterfinals with Nicolas Barrientos.
+At the next Golden swing tournament he reached the final at the 2023 Argentina Open also with Barrientos where they lost to Simone Bolelli/Fabio Fognini.

+At the 2023 French Open he won his first round match with new partner Adam Pavlásek over Albert Ramos Viñolas and Bernabe Zapata Miralles.

+At the 2023 Wimbledon Championships he reached the quarterfinals of a Major for the first time with Adam Pavlásek defeating former Wimbledon champions, ninth seeded pair of Nikola Mektić and Mate Pavić before losing to eventual champions Wesley Koolhof and Neal Skupski.
+As a result he returned to the top 50 on 17 July 2023.

+He reached his tenth ATP final and second of the season with Pavlasek at the 2023 European Open but lost to the Tsitsipas brothers.